 Prior to 2017, tax rate reductions for vacant and excess land within the commercial and industrial classes were set by legislation at 30% and 35% respectively.
 Starting in 2017, the Province provided municipalities with the ability to amend the reduction program to align with local circumstances and needs.
-Municipalities were given the flexibility to reduce the reduction percentages or eliminate the program entirely.
+Municipalities were given the flexibility to lower the reduction percentages or eliminate the program entirely.
 Through reports CS-FI-08-2017 and CS-FI-15-2017, these options were evaluated in conjunction with public consultation and, ultimately, Council approved a phase out of the program starting in 2017.
-The phase-out continued over the next three years by reducing the current reduction evenly until it is completely eliminated in 2021.
+The phase-out continued over the next three years by reducing the current reduction evenly, and is now completely eliminated starting in 2021.